qiime2/docs/source/tutorials/pd-mice.rst

 .. question::

-   # TODO: make sure these are still fairly similar and the questions below still make sense
    Compare final da-barplot visualizations.
 They are fairly similar, which is good.
+   ..
+TODO: we need a different story to tell here, there isn't a comparable one for ANCOM-BC results (i.e. better resolution with one taxonomy vs. the other)

-   1. Is *Bacteroides ovatus* present in the ANCOM-BC results derived from our original taxonomy?
+   1. Is *Blautia* present in the ANCOM-BC results derived from our original taxonomy?
    2. Is *B. ovatus* present in the new ANCOM-BC results?
    3. Why is that?